aaronparker/aaronparker.github.io/_posts/2006-09-28-strengthening-owa-authentication-with-isa-2006-and-rsa-securid.md

 To allow the ISA Server to authenticate against the RSA ACE server, an agent host record needs to be created (assuming a Windows box is hosting the ACE server):

   1. Log onto the RSA ACE server and start the Database Administration tool in Host Mode
-  2. Add a new agent host and use &#8216;Net OS Agent&#8217; as the agent type
+  2. Add a new agent host and use 'Net OS Agent&#8217; as the agent type
-  3. Enable the tick-box labelled &#8216;Open to All Locally Known Users&#8217; if you want all users to be able to authenticate
+  3. Enable the tick-box labelled 'Open to All Locally Known Users&#8217; if you want all users to be able to authenticate
   4. Click OK to save the changes and copy SDCONF.REC (located in <span style="font-size: 9pt; font-family: Courier New">WINDOWSSYSTEM32</span>) to ISA Server.

 [<img style="width: 318px; height: 311px;" src="http://stealthpuppy.com/wp-content/uploads/2006/09/1000.14.127.AgentHost.gif" border="0" alt="" width="318" height="311" />](http://stealthpuppy.com/wp-content/uploads/2006/09/1000.14.127.AgentHost.gif)